sellsjonathan/joefresh-cart/README.md

 [Live demo](https://stoic-feynman-7684d4.netlify.com/)

-**NOTE: Application layout, assets and UX components were outlined by the prospective employer, I can only claim responsibility for the implementation**
+**NOTE: Application layout, assets and UX components were outlined by the prospective employer, I can only claim responsibility for the implementation.**

 ## To dos...